Treacle mining: Locations

+The town of Horsham in West Sussex has well established treacle mines.
+The control centre is known to have been in the now closed underpass under the Bishopric, and an overflow near St Leonard's Forest is signed as such.
+A vent pipe is believed to be near the car park at the Tesco store at Broadbridge Heath.

 The village of Sabden in Lancashire cultivated a considerable body of folklore about local treacle mining in the 1930s.
 The local newspaper helped foster the myth, publishing numerous stories about the fictitious mines.

 The paper mills around Maidstone in Kent were known as "The Tovil Treacle Mines" by locals, after the area where one of the mills owned by Albert E. Reed was situated.
 The company helped the myth with a float in Maidstone carnival with a "treacle mine" theme.

 One suggested source of the story in this area is a rumour that the paper industry was threatened during the Second World War because there was no imported timber.
 Fermentation of straw was tried, creating a sticky goo.
 There were attempts to make paper from other than rags in the 19th century and an early commercial success was achieved by Samuel Hook and his son, Charles Townsend Hook, using straw at Upper Tovil Mill in the 1850s.
 The road next to Upper Tovil Mill became known, and was later named, as Straw Mill Hill.
 To produce pulp, the straw was cooked in hot alkali.
 After separation of the fibre, the remaining liquid looked like black treacle.
 Upper Tovil Mill closed in the 1980s and the site was used for a housing estate.

 Tudeley and Frittenden in Kent are also said to have had treacle mines.
 A tank wagon on the Kent and East Sussex Railway was painted in sham "Frittenden Treacle Mines" livery in 2009.

 Suggestions of a treacle mine in Buxted were published by the "Friends of Horwich".

 Tadley treacle mines had a local hotel named after them and a Tadley Treacle Fair is held.
 Legend says the name derives from using treacle tins to store money because banks could not be trusted.
 The tins were buried around the village.
 Criminals mined for tins.

 Hemel Hempstead in Hertfordshire has a legend of having a treacle mine and a local nickname since around World War I was "Treacle Bumstead".
 Wareside, also in Hertfordshire, has long had its own "treacle mines".
 When asked "where have you been?", it was often a popular answer in and around Ware, to say "down the treacle mines!"

 Treacle mines have also been claimed in the twin villages Trimley St. Martin and Trimley St. Mary (Suffolk), Wem (Shropshire), Talskiddy, Bisham, Nuneaton, Sway (Hampshire), Ginge (Oxfordshire), Chobham (Surrey), Tongham, Tadley, Skidby, Ditchford, Crick (Northamptonshire), Debdale (Leicestershire), Dunchideock and many other locations across Somerset and Devon, in several northern towns including Natland and Baggrow in Cumbria and Pudsey in Yorkshire, in Croftamie, Scotland, and in the fictional village of Wymsey.